On this page

 Buying an existing business offers you a proven track record.
-You're buying the physical assets, as well as crucial contacts--the customers or clients.
+You're buying the physical assets, as well as crucial contacts - the customers or clients.
 It's essential that you check the financials carefully.
 Use our checklist to help determine is buying an existing business is the right move for you.

 Buying a franchise

 Franchises are established ventures with a successful business model.
 This takes away some of the risk for the owner.
 A solid franchise has a proven track record, an established market and provides support for marketing and operational aspects of the business.
 You buy the rights to an existing one or pay to set up a new one.
 Franchises are costly investments, and as such our checklist on buying a franchise will help you to decide if buying one's right for you.